cfkubo/rmq-workshop/k8s/readme.md

 [https://www.rabbitmq.com/docs/access-control](https://www.rabbitmq.com/docs/access-control)

 You can control user permissions.
 For now we will create a admin user that we use to login to the RabbitMQ management UI.
+Below some of test are preconfigured with the below user.
+To be able run all the labs you need to have this user created.

 ```
 kubectl -n default exec upstream-rabbit-new-server-0 -- rabbitmqctl add_user arul password